Jarom27/AsistanceApp/README.md

 Contains the Statice files.

 ## Execute the App
-If You are using Linux, you can use the command for publishing, this page [https://learn.microsoft.com/en-us/dotnet/core/deploying/](Publishing Apps) said about this.
+If You are using Linux, you can use the command for publishing, this page [https://learn.microsoft.com/en-us/dotnet/core/deploying/](Publishing Apps) treats this topic.
-In the directory I created an app for linux.